Wholesome Middle Grade Chapter Books for Girls

 And, because it always comes up,… I am not trying to gender stereotype.
 I’m trying to make your life as parents and teachers easier.
 Some books are on both lists.
 However, parents and teachers often notice that boys and girls have different interests.
 Thus, two lists with that in mind.

-The books are listed below in order of difficulty — from the easier middle grade books first (ages 9 and 10) to the more difficult last (ages 11 and 12). (*If you’d like to see wholesome EASY chapter books for girls without sass, go here.)
+The books are listed below in order of difficulty (more or less) — from the easier middle grade books first (ages 9 and 10) to the more difficult last (ages 11 and 12). (*If you’d like to see wholesome EASY chapter books for girls without sass, go here.)

 Everyday Angel by Victoria Schwab

 My 10-year-old loves these stories about an angel named Aria who is earning her wings by helping girls who are struggling in some way.
 In the first book, she helps Gabby.
 Gabby’s brother is hospitalized indefinitely and her mom is totally focused on her brother.
 It’s up to Aria to help Gabby at her new school and discover who she is.
 These are sweet, uplifting stories girls will enjoy.

 Tuesdays at the Castle by Jessica Day George

 Every Tuesday, the castle where Princess Celie and her family live, adds on a new room, turret, or wing.
 Celie loves her ever-changing castle.
 So, when robbers attack her parents’ carriage, and they are never seen again, Celie takes comfort that the king and queen’s room is exactly the same, hoping the castle knows they are still alive.
 But can the castle and Celie stop the Royal Council and the foreign prince from taking over the kingdom?
 You will LOVE this series!